Enric-xX/FuzzingLocalBot/README.md

 ### With GUI (Windows)

-- Run bot.ahk with AutoHotkey
+- Run gui.ahk with AutoHotkey

 - Select the browser